sergeychernyakov/blank_python_project/PYTHON_STYLE_GUIDE.md

 * Use `pytest` for all tests.
 * Follow AAA pattern: **Arrange → Act → Assert**.
 * Target **90%+ test coverage**.
-* тесты должны повторять структуру приложения
+* tests should mirror the application structure
 * Cover:

   * Happy paths ✅